TEN MINUTE MICROWAVE CARAMELS — Delicious, chewy caramels made in 10 minutes or less in your microwave oven!

 Instructions

-- Butter an 8-inch square pan, or for thicker caramels, a 9x5 inch loaf pan.
+- Butter an 8-inch square pan, or for thicker caramels, a 9×5 inch loaf pan.
 If you like, you can then line the buttered pan with foil and butter the foil.

-- Melt butter in a large microwaveable bowl (microwave for about 1 minute).
+- Melt 1/2 cup butter in a large microwaveable bowl (microwave for about 1 minute).

-- Stir in the corn syrup, both sugars and sweetened condensed milk.
+- Stir in the 1/2 cup light corn syrup, 1/2 cup light brown sugar, 1/2 cup white sugar and 1/2 cup sweetened condensed milk.
 Continue stirring until most of the sugar is dissolved.

 - Microwave on high for 3 minutes and 5 to 15 seconds. ( I recommend starting with the shorter time of 3 minutes 5 seconds, since I'd rather have my caramels too soft than too hard).
 Remove from microwave and stir and scrape down the sides of the bowl.

 - Return to microwave and cook on high for another 3 minutes and 5 to 15 seconds.
-Stir in the vanilla.
+Stir in the 1 teaspoon vanilla.
 Pour immediately into the buttered dish.

 - Allow to sit for several hours until cooled and set.
 Cut into squares and wrap in waxed paper.